manikantareddyd/site-jekyll/index.md

 <center>
 	<h2>Hi!</h2>
 </center>
 Hello everybody.
 This is about Manikanta, an Amateur Astronomer and an easy going comp. science undergrad at Indian Institute of Technology, Kanpur.
-He isn't much but, yeah, here you go
+I heard that you wanted to know me, so here you go.

 <hr class="hr-line">